steveloughran/formality/styleguide/styleguide.md

 Hadoop is also (slowly) migrating from the apache commons-logging API to SLF4J.
 This style guide covers SLF4J only:

 1. SLF4J is the logging API to use for all new classes.
-It MUST be used.
+It SHOULD be used.
+1. The main body of the code uses Commons Logging APIs.
+These can be migrated —though check for tests which access the logs, and grab the matching log4j appender by way of class casts.
+These uses cannot be migrated easily.
+1. With commons logging, all log calls must be guarded with a check for log level.

+SLF4J specific issues:

 1. ERROR, WARN and INFO level events MAY be logged without guarding their invocation.
 1. DEBUG-level log calls MUST be guarded.
 This eliminates the need to construct string instances.
 1. Unguarded statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
 Use `{}` clauses in the log string.
   Bad:

-      LOG.info("Operation "+ action+ " outcome: " +outcome)
+        LOG.info("Operation "+ action + " outcome: " +outcome)
   Good:

         LOG.info("Operation {} outcome: {}", action, outcome)

 1. Classes SHOULD have lightweight `toString()` operators to aid logging.
 These MUST be robust against failures if some of the inner fields are null.